DeanDodds/MilestoneProject2/README.md

 # 7. Acknowledgements <a id="acknowledgements"></a>

 * Chris Quinn - My Mentor for continuous helpful feedback and advice.
-* The Code Institute Slack Community
+* The Code Institute Slack Community.